ropensci/ImpactReport/README.md

 # Generating static ImpactStory reports

 ImpactStory can capture all of the discussion and influence of the code you deposit on GitHub.
 They have a great website where you can see all the metrics.
-But have you wanted to embed this information on a compact way in your CV or promotion/tenure report?
-Try this template.
+But have you wanted to embed this information in a compact way on your CV or promotion/tenure report?
+Try this template!
 Simply edit the `.Rnw` file, and add in your collection ID.
-Otherwise use functions `github_report` and `github_plot` to generate figures and embed it other ways.
+Otherwise use functions `github_report` and `github_plot` to generate figures and embed it other ways (see below).

 **Note:** If you've never used rImpactStory before, you'll need an API key.
 Get one by emailing [team@impactstory.org](mailto:team@impactstory.org)